What is anal Botox?

 Botox starts to work within that first 3-5 days and it assists healing by decreasing pressure in the anal region.
 This allows for maximal healing.
 Over the subsequent weeks, the scar tissue that develops is healthy and strong enough to withstand the pressures of defecation, specifically with the Botox on board.
 Now, sex is a different beast all together.
 Sometimes, I need to place some chemicals to encourage stronger tissue growth, which can be done in the office.
 After 6-8 weeks of this scar maturation, we can then start using toys in a strategic way to allow us all to reach our goals.

 The friction of the toys along the scar line, combined with the relaxation from the Botox, allows for complete healing and then, of course, the ability to engage anally.
 Anal sex is definitely a high pressure act and can be quite traumatic if not done correctly.
 But with this healing regimen and the Botox, we are on the right path—the path of anal righteousness.
 Some people love the Botox so much that we do additions every 3-5 months to maximize one’s anal pleasures.

 Anal Botox at Bespoke Surgical

-In our practice, anal Botox is used both preventatively or as treatment to assist in all that Bespoke Surgical is passionate about: better, safer, and enhanced bottoming.
+In our medical practice, anal Botox is used both preventatively or as a treatment to assist in all that Bespoke Surgical is passionate about: better, safer, and enhanced bottoming.
 Contact us today to learn more.